johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Ex3Task1"></a>
 #### Task 1 - Deploying a Simple MVC4 Application ####

-In this task, you will deploy the MVC4 application to the IIS VMs.
+In this task, you will deploy the MVC4 application to the IIS Virtual Machines.

 1. In the Azure Portal, Click **Virtual Machines** on the left menu.

-1. You will see a list with your existing VMs.
+1. You will see a list with your existing Virtual Machines.
 Select the first one you created in Exercise 1 and click **Connect**.
-If you used the proposed name, this VM's should be named **iisvm1**.
+If you used the proposed name, this Virtual Machine's should be named **iisvm1**.

 1. You will be prompted to download the remote desktop client.
-Click **Open** and log on using the Admin credentials you defined when creating the VM.
+Click **Open** and log on using the Admin credentials you defined when creating the Virtual Machine.

 1. You need to install **.NET Framework 4.0** before deploying the MVC4 application.
 In order to do that, you will enable downloads from IE update **Internet Explorer Enhanced Security Configuration**.

-	1. In the Azure VM, open Server Manager from **Start | Administrative Tools**.
+	1. In the Azure Virtual Machine, open Server Manager from **Start | Administrative Tools**.

 	1. In the **Server Manager**, click **Configure IE ESC** **within Security Information** **section**.